lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 const rabbit = new Rabbit() // -> animal
 ```

-Here, class `Rabbit` extends `Animal` and overrides the name field with its own value.
+Here, class `Rabbit` extends `Animal` and overrides the name field with its own

-There’s no own constructor in `Rabbit`, so `Animal` constructor is called.
+value.

-What’s interesting is that in both cases: `new Animal()` and `new Rabbit()`, log `animal`.
+What’s interesting is that in both cases: `new Animal()` and `new Rabbit()`, log
+`animal`.

-**In other words, the parent constructor always uses its own field value, not the overridden one.**
+**In other words, the parent constructor always uses its own field value, not
+the overridden one.**

 Well, the reason is the field initialization order.
-The class field is initialized:
+The class field is
+initialized:

 - For the base class, before constructor call.
 - For the derived class, immediately after `super()` call in constructor.

-In our case, `Rabbit` has no constructor, so `super()` is called implicitly at the very beginning of `Animal`
+In our case, calling `new Rabbit()` will call the `Animal` constructor first,
-constructor.
-At that moment, `Rabbit` fields are not initialized yet, so `this.name` in `Animal` constructor returns the
-value of `Animal.name`, which is `animal`.
+and at that moment, the name field is initialized with the value of `animal`,
+and the overridden in `Rabbit` is not yet applied.

 This subtle difference between fields and methods is specific to JavaScript.

-Luckily, this behavior only reveals itself if an overridden field is used in the parent constructor.
-Then it may be
+Luckily, this behavior only reveals itself if an overridden field is used in the
-difficult to understand what’s going on, so we’re explaining it here.
+parent constructor.
+Then it may be difficult to understand what’s going on, so
+we’re explaining it here.

-If it becomes a problem, one can fix it by using methods or getters/setters instead of fields.
+If it becomes a problem, one can fix it by using methods or getters/setters
+instead of fields.

 ```js
 class Animal {